Pat Lawlor: Twilight Zone

-His next design (over which he was given complete creative control) was another licensed theme based on a popular television show: The Twilight Zone (TZ).
-While Twilight Zone never sold as many units as The Addams Family (although it did sell over 15,000 units) it is popular amongst pinball enthusiasts, due in part to its complicated ruleset.
+His next design (over which he was given complete creative control) was another licensed theme based on a popular television show: The Twilight Zone.
+While Twilight Zone sold fewer units than The Addams Family (although it did sell over 15,000 units) it is popular amongst pinball enthusiasts, due in part to its complicated ruleset.

 Its complexity was a mixed blessing, highlighting many of the pitfalls of the coin-operated game industry in general and pinball in particular.
 That is, the more elaborate the game, the more likely it would overwhelm the average player, which in turn would hurt sales.
 Furthermore, Twilight Zone was expensive to produce, particularly in the massive quantities that were expected following the astronomical record sales of The Addams Family.
 Lawlor was well aware of the difficulties the project posed, as he told an audience at a trade show in 2003.
 "We had a nickname for Twilight Zone," he said, "and it was 'In Excess Pinball'...we had just gotten done setting the record with Addams Family, and [Williams executives] were willing to let us do anything, and we did, which was a big mistake."
 While he conceded that "extreme pinball players" would enjoy the game, he added that "from a commercial standpoint, we were out of control...nobody would be allowed to do something that complicated again; nor should they be."

 Among its toys was an elevated, magnetic flipperless mini-playfield; the player pressed the flipper buttons to activate the magnets, driving the ball into switches on the walls and through a scoring hole at the top.
 The game also featured a gumball machine, which could be loaded by the player and which could dispense a ball into play.
 This machine was also connected to another new feature, the "Powerball" — a white ceramic ball which was lighter than the others and unaffected by the game's magnets.
 A fully operational, 12-hour analogue clock served as a timer for several modes and could also display the current time.